 Operational risk exposures are rated 'high', 'medium' or 'low' in accordance with defined risk assessment criteria.
-Risks that are outside the RAS and key risk indicators ("KRI") receive a different level of management attention and are reported to Senior Management (Ad-Hoc Basis) throughout ERM on a monthly and AFRC quarterly basis.
+Risks that are outside the RAS and key risk indicators ("KRI") receive daily management attention and are reported to Senior Management (Ad-Hoc Basis) throughout ERM and AFRC on a quarterly basis.
 Significant risk events and their possible financial losses are analysed to identify the root cause of failure coupled with remediation and future mitigation.
 Actual operational losses are recorded.